 - Requires user provided U.FL cellular antenna and optional U.FL active GPS antenna.

 Due to the power requirements of the Notecard, some Raspberry Pi 2 and 3 models include a current-limiting fuse that will power-cycle the device when the Notecard's modem is on and transmitting.
-To avoid these issues, we recommend using using only Raspberry Pi 4 devices with the Notecard and Notecarrier Pi.
+To avoid these issues, we recommend using only Raspberry Pi 4 devices with the Notecard and Notecarrier Pi.

 - applying 2.5-5.5VDC to the